mrinoybanerjee/AyurBot/README.md

 ## Deployment

-The AyurGPT application is deployed on Streamlit and is available for public use.
-This deployment allows users to interact with AyurGPT through a user-friendly web interface, making it accessible to anyone interested in Ayurvedic guidance.
+The AyurBot application is deployed on Streamlit and is available for public use.
+This deployment allows users to interact with AyurBot through a user-friendly web interface, making it accessible to anyone interested in Ayurvedic guidance.

 ## Repository Structure

-Below is the structure of the AyurGPT repository, providing a clear overview of its organization and contents:
+Below is the structure of the AyurBot repository, providing a clear overview of its organization and contents:

 ```
 .